Donald Trump Inauguration Speech Will Be Short — Selfie Sticks, Coolers, Other Items Banned

 - Any other items determined to be potential safety hazards

-This list appears to indicate that Donald Trump is predicting trouble at the event, and will reduce the chances of anything possibly interrupting it.
-Containers and packages could easily be bombs, with glass ones potentially Molotov cocktails.
+This list appears to indicate that Donald Trump is predicting some trouble at the event and will reduce the chances of anything possibly interrupting it.
+Containers and packages could easily be bombs, with glass ones potentially used to make Molotov cocktails.
 Toy guns could easily be real ones, with today’s 3D-printing technology.
 Mace and pepper spray could be used against supporters by protesters who are determined to cause trouble.

 Signs over a certain size, as well as selfie sticks and balloons, could simply be deterrents from people further back in the crowd getting a full view.

-CNN claims that Donald Trump is intentionally writing his own “short” speech, due to it being an outdoor event in Winter.
-Presidential historian Douglas Brinkley met with Trump on Wednesday to talk about the upcoming event, and the President-elect stated that he “doesn’t want people standing out in the cold.”
+CNN claims that Donald Trump is intentionally writing his own “short” speech due to it being an outdoor event in winter.
+Presidential historian Douglas Brinkley met with Trump on Wednesday to talk about the upcoming event, and the president-elect stated that he “doesn’t want people standing out in the cold.”

-Historically, two things are taken into consideration in determining how the Presidency will work.
+Historically, two things are taken into consideration in determining how the presidency will work.
 These things are the inauguration speech and the first 100 days in office.
 Franklyn D. Roosevelt set the 100-day standard in place, albeit by accident, and it’s been a predictive measure ever since.
-Often what a President accomplishes in those first three or so months determines the rest of the four to eight years, or less, in the event of assassination.
+Often what a president accomplishes in those first three or so months determines the rest of the four to eight years — or less in the event of an assassination.

-The inauguration speech is traditionally written for the President on his first day in the office, but again, Trump doesn’t want everybody standing in the cold too long and has decided to pen his own speech.
-This could be good or bad news, as a shorter speech could be an omen that his Presidency will be a short one.
+The inauguration speech is traditionally written for the president on his first day in the office, but again, Trump doesn’t want everybody standing in the cold too long and has decided to pen his own speech.

 While some news sources such as Gizmodo’s Matt Novak have taken a decidedly Democratic angle on the list, claiming that Trump “hates freedom,” many of the items being banned from the inauguration speech are probably just standard security measures.
 It could very well be the same list (aside from drones and selfie sticks) used for Barack Obama, Bill Clinton, and even all the way back to Richard Nixon.

-The list of banned items might have little to do with Donald Trump.
+In fact, the list of banned items might have little to do with Donald Trump whatsoever.

-[Feature Image by Gino Santa Maria / Shutterstock.com]
+[Feature Image by Gino Santa Maria/Shutterstock.com]